 from mcp.types import CreateMessageResult, TextContent

-# --- Elicitation Handler ---
+# --- Elicitation handler ---

 def _extract_options(response_type) -> list[str] | None:

-"""Extract options list from response_type.
+"""Extract option list from response_type.

-fastmcp converts ["Book", "Cancel"] to Literal["Book", "Cancel"] before passing it.
+fastmcp converts ["Book", "Cancel"] to Literal["Book", "Cancel"] when passing.

 """